Evaluation of the Harvest Sample Program - Final Report

 Perceived usefulness of the Harvest Sample Program among participating producers

-Survey findings show that the primary reason why the vast majority of producers (91%) participate is to obtain a free unofficial grade and quality assessment.
+Survey findings show that the primary reason why the vast majority of producers (91%) participate is to obtain an unofficial grade and quality assessment at no charge.
 However, the ability to support the marketing and end use of Canadian grains and the Canadian Grain Commission’s monitoring and assessment of the grain quality assurance system are also important considerations for many participants (70% and 61%, respectively).

 The majority (68%) of participants find the program and the harvest quality reports and information useful or very useful.
 Twenty-two percent find them somewhat useful and less than 5% believe the program is of little or no use to them.
 The perceived usefulness of the program was shown to gradually diminish when producers’ annual gross farm revenues exceed $1 million, or when producers’ planted acreage of grains and oilseeds exceeds 6,000 acres.
 This is likely because very large producers have more negotiating power with buyers.
 They also more commonly have their own labs or pay for alternative testing from private labs or third-party providers.
 For these reasons, they rely less on the Harvest Sample Program unofficial grade than producers with lower revenues.